LNicholsonDev/Python-Projects-Intermediate/README.md

 # Dev128
-Welcome to my Python repository for Dev128 - Python II.
-Each assignment focuses on different aspects of Python, from basic programs to more complex algorithms.
+Welcome to my Python repository for Dev128 - Python II.<br/> Each project focuses on different aspects of Python, from basic scripts to more complex algorithms.

 # Skills
 Upon completion of this course, I understand how to:<br/>